What is the Veteran Family Program?

 Family Information Line

-- The Family Information is a confidential, personal, bilingual and free service offering information, support, referrals, reassurance and crisis management to the military community.
+- The Family Information Line is a confidential, personal, bilingual and free service offering information, support, referrals, reassurance and crisis management to the military community.
 Our counsellors are a team of helping professionals.
 We serve Canadian Armed Forces members, Veterans and their families – immediate and extended.
 365 days a year, 24 hours a day.

 - Inclusion in some of the Military Family Resource Centre programs and services.